Rishabh8124/cassandra/ABAC_TABLES.md

 This table stores the schema for the attributes that can be used in the ABAC system.

-**Purpose:**

-This table defines the allowed attributes, their data types, and their possible values.
-This ensures that only well-defined attributes are used in policies and assigned to resources.

 **Schema:**
 ```cql
 CREATE TABLE system_auth.attribute_definitions (
     attribute_name text PRIMARY KEY,